Updated on December 10, 2024

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-Every smile is unique, and many include crooked teeth.
-Overlapping or misaligned teeth are common and occur for various reasons.
+Overlapping or misaligned teeth (crooked teeth) are common and occur for various reasons.
+It’s typically harmless and doesn’t always need correction.

 3D render illustration of an abnormal crooked teeth position